ManishJyani/SupervisedMLAndrewNg/README.md

 In this new part is multiple feature introduced in the problem and how to operation with verterization to make compution fast with help of numpy as in week 01 we were iterating through each loop , so matrix multiplication is critical .
 Second part is to be careful between number of obeservation (m) and number of features (n) , otherwise confusion between (m,n) can lead to wrong matrix opeation . while traing we take X_train as captical cuz X is matrix (2D ,having features as columns and number of obeserations as row) but y_train in small latter as it is 1D vectors where size is equal to number of oberserations.

+** I don't know what the fuck happened my all code got deleted , will resume from Lab 3 **